michieljmmaas/korea-blog/content/blogs/about.md

 You can find them in the **Blogs** section.

+## Food
+I also have a list of Foods I want to eat.
+When I have tried the food I will give it a score out of 5, and upload a picture of it.

+You can find them in the **Food** section.

+## Goals
+Lastly, I have some goals I want to achieve while I am in South Korea.
+I will cover the goals with a standard blogpost.

+You can find them in the **Goals** section.

 ## Dates I am looking forward to:
 - <Day 2> and <Day 3> - TWICE Concerts 🎶 🧡 🩷
 - <Day 11> - Chuseok (Korean Thanksgiving) 🍂 🇰🇷